Struggling with composition? Download the free Photography Composition Cheatsheet →

 Learning photography and the basic blocks and the more advanced theory may be seen as too much effort.

+Yet, you can only go so far in your career with limited knowledge.
 There are many places to learn your craft, including YouTube, Square Space, and even good old books.

+Find materials to either perfect your basic techniques or learn more about your niche.
 Collaborating with a real-life master is one of the best ways to really learn your trade.

 Try to find an experienced mentor whose shoots you can tag along on to really learn from the pros.
+But be careful that you do not simply become a free intern!

-14. Practice Makes Perfect
+14. Practice makes perfect

 Learning theories and practicing them in real-life situations are vastly different.

+Some books and even tutorials have managed to make things sound so easy.
 Even if you have the best equipment in the world, it won’t guarantee quality photos.

 The only way to prove your ability in your niche is by practicing.
+Try them out for yourself if a method suits your style.
+Not everything works for everyone, so have fun practicing and experimenting!

-15. Be Confident
+15. Be confident

 Things do go south from time to time.
 Life is hard, and there will always be ups and downs in your career.

 Failures become lessons, and learning from them is a good thing.
 Be confident and avoid making the same mistake twice.
+After all, the best sailors always arrive from the harshest seas.

+Just be careful not to develop an arrogant streak.
+Many clients will take offense to this type of personality.
 However, saying that some of the best artists in the world are the most arrogant.

 Just make sure your skill makes up for it!